Kukutou-Mikiya/caml/caml-mimic-master/README.md

 # final project

 This code repository is aimed to carry out experiments on CAML model and other baseline models on multi-label text classification task.

-Our experiment results saved in the folder "saved_models".
+Our experiment results and trained models saved in subdirectories of `predictions/` (like `predictions/improved_model_in_Section_5.4`) The metrics of experiments are saved as "metrics.json".
+To reproduce the metrics/prediction results from our model, see following  "Saved models" and "Training a new model" parts in this manual.

 We reference the source code of data processing etc. from https://github.com/jamesmullenbach/caml-mimic